 - Let the air through your mouth for four seconds

 Deep breathing can be a practice used in meditation, but it may also be done independently without a meditation-based mindset.
-Research explains that deep breathing calms nerves, manages depression symptoms, and improves human health, which can be similar to the benefits of meditation itself.
+Research explains that this practice calms nerves, manages depression symptoms, and improves human health, which can be similar to the benefits of meditation itself.

-When practicing deep breathing, find a quiet place to reduce distractions in your home or workplace.
-If you struggle to practice these techniques on your own, consider a guided meditation through an app like YouTube or Spotify or meet with a therapist to be guided through a therapeutic breathing exercise.
+When practicing, find a quiet place to reduce distractions in your home or workplace.
+If you struggle to practice these techniques on your own, consider a guided meditation through an app like YouTube or Spotify or meet with a therapist to be guided through a therapeutic exercise.

 In the 7/11 technique, you may exhale more than you inhale.
 To perform the 7/11 exercise, follow the two steps: